vrc-get/vrc-get/docs/vpm-spec.md

 > The VCC currently does support the loose versions.
 > This came from the underlying library of the VCC, `semver.net` by Adam Reeve (https://github.com/adamreeve/semver.net)
 > In the future version of `semver.net`, accepting a loose version is going to be removed
-> so that the VCC may not support the loose versions in the future.
+> so that the VCC may remove support the loose versions in the future.
 >
 > On the other hand, the vrc-get does not support the loose versions.
-> This is originally came from the `semver` crate by David Tolnay
+> This is originally came from the `semver` crate by David Tolnay.
-> but currently vrc-get is using own implementation of the Semantic Versioning.

 #### 4.2.3.
-Resolving Fields
+Package Resolution Fields
 The VPM Package Manifest **MAY** include the following fields.
-Those fields are used to determine the package is compatible with the Project and collect dependencies.
+Those fields are used to determine the package is compatible with the Project and find dependency packages.

 ##### 4.2.3.1. `vpmDependencies` (object)
 The `vpmDependencies` field shows the dependencies of the package.
-The type of the `vpmDependencies` field **MUST** be an object.
+The type of this field **MUST** be an object.

-The key of the `vpmDependencies` field **MUST** be the package name, and the value **MUST** be a string that describes the version constraint.
+The key of this field **MUST** be the package name, and the value **MUST** be a string that describes the version constraint.
 The format of the version constraint will be described in [!TODO:Section Version Constraint in Package Resolving].

-The VPM Client will resolve the dependencies of the package based on the `vpmDependencies` field.
+The VPM Client will resolve the dependencies of the package based on this field.
 More about the resolving process will be described in [!TODO:Section Package Resolving].

 ##### 4.2.3.2. `unity` (string)
 The `unity` field shows the minimum Unity version that the package is compatible with.
-The type of the `unity` field **MUST** be a string.
+The type of the this field **MUST** be a string.
-The `unity` field **MUST** follow the Unity Version number described in [!TODO:Section Unity Version in Package Resolving].
+The value of this field **MUST** follow the Unity Version number described in [!TODO:Section Unity Version in Package Resolving].

 The VPM Client will check the compatibility of the package with the Unity Project based on the `unity` field.
 If the package is not compatible with the Unity Project,